mitchjanrain/HelloAndroid/README.md

 Hello World Android App

-A simple project typically used to test a build system.
+A simple project used to test a build system.